gatelabNW/ad_apoe_pub/README.md

-# Apolipoprotein E genotype-dependent epigenetic immune dysregulation in Alzheimer’s disease
+# Epigenetic dysregulation in Alzheimer’s disease peripheral immunity
 [Gate Lab at Northwestern University](https://sites.northwestern.edu/gatelab/)

 ![merged_about_fig](https://user-images.githubusercontent.com/91904251/221924963-917c5637-83b7-4087-88f3-8316afdba8a7.png)

 ## Abstract

-The apolipoprotein E (*APOE*) gene is a well-established risk factor for Alzheimer’s disease (AD).
-Much attention has been paid to the role of *APOE* in the brain immune response in AD.
-Yet, the relationship between various *APOE* genotypes and peripheral immunity in AD has not been studied.
-Here, we used a combination of single cell sequencing strategies, including assay for transposase-accessible chromatin and RNA sequencing, to investigate the epigenetic and transcriptional influence of *APOE* genotypes on the AD immune system.
-We reveal *APOE* allele-dependent epigenetic changes that correspond to altered gene expression in peripheral monocytes and memory CD8 T cells in AD.
-We also identify differentially accessible chromatin regions in AD risk genes in peripheral immune cells.
-Finally, we provide an online data portal to explore gene expression in the AD immune system.
-Our findings provide novel insights into the complex relationship between *APOE* and the immune system in AD, and suggest potential therapeutic targets for this devastating disorder.
+Much attention has been paid to the role of the perenchymal brain immune response in Alzheimer’s disease (AD).
+Yet, the peripheral immune system in AD has not been thoroughly studied with modern sequencing methods.
+Here, we used a combination of single-cell sequencing strategies, including assay for transposase-accessible chromatin and RNA sequencing, to investigate the epigenetic and transcriptional alterations to the AD peripheral immune system.
+We reveal a striking amount of open chromatin in peripheral immune cells in AD.
+In CD8 T cells, we uncover a cis-regulatory DNA element co-accessible with the CXC motif chemokine receptor 3 gene promoter.
+In monocytes, we identify a novel RELA transcription factor binding site adjacent to an open chromatin region in the nuclear factor kappa B subunit 2 gene.
+We also demonstrate apolipoprotein E genotype-dependent epigenetic changes that correspond to altered cytokine gene expression in monocytes.
+Surprisingly, we also identify differentially accessible chromatin regions in genes associated with sporadic AD.
+Finally, we provide an online data portal resource to explore gene expression in the AD immune system.
+Our findings provide novel insights into the complex relationship between epigenetics and genetic risk factors in the AD peripheral immune system.

 ## About
-This repository contains code used to process and analyze scRNA+TCR+BCRseq and scATACseq data from the **Peripheral immunomodulatory effects of Apolipoprotein E4 in Alzheimer’s disease** study.
+This repository contains code used to process and analyze scRNA+TCR+BCRseq and scATACseq data from the **Epigenetic dysregulation in Alzheimer’s disease peripheral immunity** study.
 Preprocessing cripts are numbered to specify execution order and corresponding scripts for figure panels are listed below.

 All ```R``` dependencies are listed in the ```renv.lock``` file.
 Upon opening the ```ad_apoe_pub.Rproj``` file in ```Rstudio```, the ```renv``` package should automatically download and activate.
 Afterwards, the user can run ```renv::restore()``` to download all necessary packages for the study.